 - Never open the battery cover while the back lamp is flashing green.
-Doing so can result in the image you just shot being saved incorrectly, damage to other images stored in memory, malfunction of the camera, etc. - If unwanted light is shining onto the lens, shade the lens with your hand when shooting an image.
+Doing so can result in the image you just shot being saved incorrectly, damage to other images stored in memory, malfunction of the camera, etc. - · If unwanted light is shining onto the lens, block the light with your hand.